 Une Australienne: Hilda Rix Nicholas in Paris, Tangier and Sydney, Mosman Art Gallery, Mosman, 03 May 2014–13 Jul 2014

 Referenced in 9 publications

-Tracy Cooper-Lavery, Hilda Rix Nicholas: the man for the job, Bendigo, 2010, p.
-25 (illus.).
+Tracy Cooper-Lavery, Hilda Rix Nicholas: the man for the job, Bendigo, 2010, 25 (illus.).

-Julie Peterson (Editor), Une Australienne: Hillda Rix Nicholas in Paris, Tangier & Sydney, Mosman, 2014, pp. 52, 77 (illus. p.
-53).
+Julie Peterson (Editor), Une Australienne: Hillda Rix Nicholas in Paris, Tangier & Sydney, Mosman, 2014, 52, 77, 53 (illus.).

 John Pigot, Hilda Rix Nicholas: her life and art, Melbourne, 2000, 44, 67, pl.
 17 (illus.).